nicolasmarie1/pcvs/docs/source/ref/test-file.rst

 -----------

 Like profiles, setup configurations have nodes to describe different steps of the process.
-These nodes are splitted into subnodes to describe the course of the run.
+These nodes are split into subnodes to describe the course of the run.

 The validation configuration is specified using setup files.
 These files can be in the yml format, or be an executable files generating a yml configuration in stdout.
-The informations of this configuration are crossed with the profile informations to
+The information of this configuration are crossed with the profile information to run the tests.

 When PCVS is launched in a directory, it browses every subdirectory to find any ``pcvs.yml`` or ``pcvs.setup`` file and launches itself with the corresponding configuration.

-example
+Example
 ^^^^^^^

 .. code-block::